dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 3. When `U` is a reference, `T` must also be a reference (as the underlying matcher may be interested in the address of the `U` value).

-The code won't compile if any of these conditions isn't met.
+The code won'type compile if any of these conditions isn'type met.

 Here's one example: